Help from people like you

 We are all experts in own ADHD, we have been living it all our lives.

-If you share stories, thoughts, beliefs, problems, solutions, ways of thinking and of being with each other – you quickly see the overlaps and similarities and realise the profound differences from “neuro-typicals”.
-You will see both positive and negative traits (sometimes a little painfully!) as if reflected in a mirror.
+If you share stories, thoughts, beliefs, problems, solutions, ways of thinking and of being with each other – you quickly see the overlaps and similarities and realise the profound differences from neurotypicals.
+You will see both positive and negative traits, sometimes a little painfully(!), as if reflected in a mirror.

 Other adults with ADHD can offer you true empathy, insight and acceptance because they have experienced the same problems and have some of the same alternative views that you do, no one else will find the phrase “just do it” as uniquely offensive as someone else with ADHD, no matter how hard they try!

-Get out and meet other people with ADHD in person or on-line
+Get help from other people with ADHD

-My advice (as a fellow ADDer!) is to visit ADHD Support Groups, Conferences, read books by ADHD authors and find an ADHD Coach who is ADHD themselves.
+My advice, as a fellow ADDer, is to visit ADHD Support Groups, conferences, read books by ADHD authors and find an ADHD Coach who is ADHD themselves.
 Fellow adults with ADHD may not be the best placed to share their experience of perfect planning and time-management systems but they will have considerably better perspectives of what it actually means to be ADHD (the good, the bad and the ugly!) and will be best placed to help you find real-world solutions that actually might just work…